 The most recent addition to the Biovitals® platform, Hospital@HomeTM, is an end-to-end solution that enables hospitals and health systems to quickly deploy a home hospital program that delivers inpatient-level care within patients’ homes.
 It includes clinical care services and non-clinical services such as program management, operations, supply chain and revenue cycle management.
 In late 2020, the Centers for Medicare and Medicaid Services (CMS) announced reimbursement parity with inpatient care for health systems offering hospital at home programs.
 Biofourmis originally co-developed Biovitals® Hospital@Home™ with Brigham and Women’s Hospital, a Harvard teaching hospital, for use in Brigham’s Home Hospital Program.

-Biofourmis is a global leader in virtual care and digital therapeutics, offering innovative solutions that enable clinicians to deliver personalized predictive care to patients outside of a traditional hospital, clinic, or clinical research environment.
+Biofourmis is a global leader in virtual care and digital medicine, offering innovative solutions that enable clinicians to deliver personalized predictive care to patients outside of a traditional hospital, clinic, or clinical research environment.
 Biovitals®, a highly sophisticated AI-powered health analytics platform, utilizes medical-grade wearables to continuously collect patient data to predict clinical exacerbation in advance of a critical event, which enables earlier interventions and leads to better clinical and financial outcomes.
-The Biovitals platform is in use across multiple therapeutic areas for acute and chronic conditions, including heart failure, oncology, infectious disease such as COVID-19, chronic pain, and COPD, and is prescribed as a companion digital therapeutic with pharmacotherapy in pay-for-value arrangements.
+The Biovitals platform is in use across multiple medicine areas for acute and chronic conditions, including heart failure, oncology, infectious disease such as COVID-19, chronic pain, and COPD, and is prescribed as a companion digital medicine with pharmacotherapy in pay-for-value arrangements.
 For more information, visit: www.biofourmis.com and follow us on LinkedIn and Twitter.

 Amendola Communications for Biofourmis